 Just say no to drama

 The best way to approach an employee dismissal announcement is to share only the facts.
 Here’s the basic speech:

 _______ no longer works here.

 If you have any questions, speak to __________.

 Simple as that.

 Just deliver your lines in a quiet, calm voice.
-This will go a long way toward mitigating any fears your team may have.
+This will help mitigate any fears your team may have.

 Take the high road

 Though you may be seething inside, you must resist the urge to criticize.
 If you allow the former employee dignity, even in this difficult situation, it will go a long way toward winning the respect of your team.